HRPP Institutional Review Board (IRB)

 - IRBShare Abbreviated Application - Utilize when the LSUHSC-NO IRB will be the Shared IRB.
 If the LSUHSC-NO IRB will be considered as the Lead/Primary IRB, use the appropriate standard application listed as 1, 2 or 3.

-B. Submit the following required forms with the IRB application:
+B. Submit both of the following required forms with the IRB application:

 - Demographic Form - For use during the approval process only.
 Once a study is approved, use post-approval Change in Personnel Form.